jan-stefan/Continuous-Restclient/README.md

 ```

 There is an implementation for every method a restful service should provide to you.
-This is only a small getting started example. visit the wikipages for more detailed information.
+This is only a small getting started example.
+Visit the [wikipages](https://github.com/stuffel95/Continous-Restclient/wiki) for more detailed information.